-Writers for the report shall be determined after the completion of the vote.
+Confirmation of the writers for any majority or minority report shall be determined within 24 business hours of the completion of the vote.
 See the section Majority and Minority Reports for eligibility/assignment of writers and instructions for writing.

 The department chair shall write an independent review after the departmental committee has made a recommendation and submit this report, which includes a separate recommendation for the faculty member under review, in the faculty members e-dossier.
 The Chair is not obligated to be guided by the departmental committees' reports or their votes.